jamestaulbut/instructlab/taulbut.md

 They were married on 8th November 1785, as recorded in the Hampshire records office.

-Children of Benjamin1 Taulbut and Leah Boyce:
+Children of Benjamin1 Taulbut and Leah Boyce are:

 	1. LEAH2 TAULBUT: Born 1786 in Upham, Hampshire, England.
 Baptized on 5th June 1786 in Upham (see Upham Parish Registry, Hampshire Records Office).
 No record of death.
 	2. BENJAMIN2 TAULBUT: Born about 1792 in Upham, Hampshire, England (as shown in the 1851 Fareham, Hampshire Census).
 Died on 28th March 1870 in Trinity Street, Fareham, Hampshire, England.